A General Hidden State Random Walk Model for Animal Movement: A General Multi-State Random Walk Model

-We now propose specific parametric forms for the functions $f_k$ and $g_k$ in equations (\ref{contribangle}) and (\ref{contribdist}).
+We now propose specific parametric forms for the functions $f_k$ and $g_k$.
 For $g_k$, any density function on the positive real line can be used.
-Langrock et al. (2012) consider Weibull and gamma distributions while we use an exponential distribution in the data analysis section.
-The construction of the circular densities is discussed next.
+We use (as \cite{Langrock2012}) Weibull and gamma distributions in the data analysis section, while we use an exponential distribution for the simulation study because estimation of its parameter is faster.
+We denote by $\lambda^{(k)}$ the parameters of the density $g_k$.
+For instance in the application of Section 5, $\lambda^{(k)}=(\mathbf{\lambda}_1^{(k)},\mathbf{\lambda}_2^{(k)})$ where $\lambda_1^{(k)}$ and $\lambda_2^{(k)}$ denote respectively the shape and the scale parameters of a gamma distribution.
+The construction of the conditional circular densities is discussed next.

-{ \bf Circular multivariate predictor} We use the so called consensus model of Rivest et al. (2015).
-When in state $k$, the dependent direction $y_t$ at time $t$ is distributed according to a von Mises distribution whose parameters (mean direction and concentration) depend on a compromise between directional persistence ($y_{t-1}$) and potential targets $ \lbrace {z}_{it}(\cos({x}_{it}),\sin({x}_{it})), i=1,\dots,p \rbrace$.
-The explanatory variables $x_{it}, z_{it},i=1,\dots,p $ are associated to the directions to and the distances from these targets with respect to the position of the animal at time $t-1$.
-Exploratory variable $z_{it}$ can also be an indicator variable, see the Appendix D. Specifically, given that $S_t=k$ and the information $\mathcal{F}_{t-1}^o$ up to time $t-1$, we consider the vector
+{ \bf Circular multivariate regression model} \\ Circular regression models for BCRW (\cite{Langrock2012} Appendix C, \cite{Duchesne2015}) express $y_t$ as a von Mises distributed with mean direction depending on $y_{t-1}$ and on other explanatory angles plus a homogenous error whose distribution depends on a fixed concentration parameter $\kappa$. \cite{Rivest2015} show that the log-likelihood for estimating the parameters of such models is often multi-modal, making parameter estimation problematic.
+Multimodal log-likelihoods also occur in multi-state models when the errors are assumed to be homogenous.
+This is illustrated in \ref{a:C4}.
+The solution to avoid these multimodal log-likelihoods is to adopt a consensus error model as defined in \cite{Rivest2015}.
+Knowing that the animal is in state $k$, a consensus error model for $y_t$ depends on the vector